spencech/ems-web-app-modal/README.md

 The embedded component and service expose an interface for rendering a modal overlay and content window.
 This component also implements keybord trapping and focus management to meet accessibility requirements.

-Note that this component is typically used as a singleton, defined once and rendered at the top-most component level.
+**Note that this component is typically used as a singleton**, defined once and rendered at the top-most component level.

-Also Note that styling options are limited, and will need to be customized in your CSS files to meet the needs of your implementation.
+Also note that styling options are limited, and will need to be customized in your CSS files to meet the needs of your implementation.

 This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.0.